 In 1937 North Fort Worth High School moved from Park Street to a larger campus on McKinley Street (building G) and became—officially—“North Side High School.”
 That year the school district moved its Vocational High School, located on Gounah Street in the old Travis/Ninth Ward school, into the Park Street building (building D).
 The Park Street building became “Technical High School.”

-In 1955 Technical High School (and principal Green Berry Trimble) put on their traveling shoes and moved south to the building on West Cannon Street (building C) that had first been Fort Worth High School/Central High School and then Paschal High School.
+In 1955 Technical High School (and principal Green Berry Trimble) put on their traveling shoes and moved south to the building on Cannon Avenue (building C) that had first been Fort Worth High School/Central High School and then Paschal High School.

 In 1955 the building on Park Street (building D), which originally was North Fort Worth High and then Technical High School, became an annex of J. P. Elder Junior High School (building E), which is located just a few yards to the north.